DukeRobotics/robosub-ros/onboard/ros2_ws/src/data_pub/README.md

 # Data pub

 The `data_pub` package contains scripts that interface with various sensors, currently interfacing with the IMU and DVL.
-You can launch all nodes in this package using the `pub_all.launch` file.
+You can launch all nodes in this package using the `pub_all.launch.py` file.
 ## IMU Documentation

 Publishes an `sensor_msgs/IMU` message to the `sensors/imu/imu` topic that contains information about